Skip to content

 Next, test the more complex apps and services that your organization relies on.

-Can the test system connect successfully to your email services?
+Can the test system successfully connect to your email services?
 If you use Exchange, for example, does it function as expected?
 What about other cloud services, such as your VPN and your identity provider?
 Do your security tools work?
 Security apps, in particular, frequently break with new operating systems.

 One special component of that infrastructure that you should test: Your MDM solution.
 Does the test device with the beta OS enroll correctly?
 Try deploying a current configuration.
 Does it all work?
-Next, can you use your MDM to deploy the beta OS to the test hardware?
-Again, try it first on a freshly wiped system, then one that you’re upgrading from a previous OS.

-Beta Software Test Plans from Apple
+Test Plans from Apple

 You will likely find items in Apple’s plans you’ve never even considered testing.
 Even if you don’t need to test the specific scenarios or conditions covered by Apple’s test plans, they’re excellent templates to use in planning tests of your own.